European shares extend winning streak on earnings boost

-European shares edged higher on Wednesday, supported by a slate of upbeat corporate earnings and outlook, setting the benchmark index on track for its longest winning streak since November 2021.
+PARIS: European shares marked their longest winning streak since November 2021 on Wednesday, lifted by upbeat earnings, while optimism over China’s economic recovery lifted luxury stocks with Hermes hitting an all-time high at one point.

-The pan-European STOXX 600 was up 0.1% by 0910 GMT, extending gains for a sixth straight day on boost from rate-sensitive technology stocks and industrials.
+The pan-European STOXX 600 rose 0.2%, extending gains for a sixth straight day on a boost from mining and technology stocks.

-Dutch semiconductor supplier ASM International NV jumped 8% on reporting fourth-quarter revenue ahead of its forecast, citing better-than-expected supply chain conditions and higher conversion of the backlog.
+ASM International NV jumped 9.8% after the Dutch semiconductor supplier reported fourth-quarter revenue ahead of its forecast, citing better-than-expected supply chain conditions and higher conversion of the backlog.

 “For luxury, China is quite important with more hopes of rebounding activity in the first half of this year,” said Emmanuel Cau, head of European equity strategy at Barclays Investment Bank.

-British peer Burberry rose 1.3% after Chief Financial Officer Julie Brown said she is seeing “very promising” signs in China so far this month, even as the luxury group’s sales growth slowed to 1% in the quarter ended December.
+Birkin bag maker Hermes closed up 0.2%, having touched a record high earlier in the session.

-Europe’s benchmark STOXX 600 index has gained nearly 7.5% in an upbeat start to the year, spurred by hopes of a rebound in China’s economy as Beijing relaxed its strict COVID-19 restrictions, easing of price pressures, fall in natural gas prices and growing expectations of a milder-than-expected recession.
+Europe’s benchmark STOXX 600 index has gained 7.7% in an upbeat start to 2023, spurred by hopes of a rebound in China’s economy as Beijing relaxed its strict COVID-19 restrictions, easing price pressures amid a fall in natural gas prices and growing expectations of a mild recession.

 German Chancellor Olaf Scholz said in an interview with Bloomberg TV that he was convinced Europe’s largest economy would not fall into a recession, despite soaring energy and food prices in the wake of Russia’s invasion of Ukraine.